mikechambers/mikechambers.github.io/source/_posts/2010-05-12-top-flash-misperceptions-flash-cannot-run-on-touch-devices.markdown

 It is pretty clear that there is no problem with creating new Flash content designed to work on touch devices.

 Next, we need to look at existing Flash content created for the desktop in order to see if it can work on devices with touch input.
-Again, the assertion is that &#8220;Current Flash sites could never be made work well on any touchscreen device&#8221;.
-Lets get the absolutes (&#8220;never&#8221; and &#8220;any&#8221;) out of the way first.
+Again, the assertion is that "Current Flash sites could never be made work well on any touchscreen device".
+Lets get the absolutes ("never" and "any") out of the way first.

 Lets look at some examples.
 Ryan Stewart has a posted a [video showing existing Flash content running in the browser on a Google Nexus One][7], and Lee Brimelow has posted [a video showing existing content running on a touch based tablet][8].
 As you can see from the videos, the Flash content works just fine even though it was created with mouse input in mind.

 The myth specifically mentions hover events as the reason that Flash content will not be able to work on touch devices.
-However, as shown in [this video][9], hover events (MouseEvent.MOUSE\_OVER and MouseEvent.MOUSE\_OUT) are broadcast in Flash content on touch devices.
+However, as shown in [this video][9], hover events (*MouseEvent.MOUSE_OVER* and *MouseEvent.MOUSE_OUT*) are broadcast in Flash content on touch devices.
 This is discussed in more detail on my [original blog post on this topic][3].
-Lee&#8217;s [video][8] also shows a number of sites with Flash content that rely on hover events (all of which work fine).
+Lee's [video][8] also shows a number of sites with Flash content that rely on hover events (all of which work fine).

 It is possible for a developer to write code that creates mouse based interactions that would not work well (or at all on a touch device).
 For example:

-*   MouseEvent.MOUSE\_OVER then MouseEvent.CLICK without a MouseEvent.MOUSE\_UP being broadcast first
+*   *MouseEvent.MOUSE_OVER* then *MouseEvent.CLICK* without a *MouseEvent.MOUSE_UP* being broadcast first
-*   MouseEvent.MOUSE_OVER without first receiving a MouseEvent.CLICK event
+*   *MouseEvent.MOUSE_OVER* without first receiving a *MouseEvent.CLICK* event

 However, these interactions are the exception, rather than the rule.